 Not everyone wants to stick to the same natural brown hair color that most bundles and frontals offer.
-To spice things up, coloring your lace front wig is another way to make it look very natural.
-Therefore, choosing the right color for your skin tone is the first step to having natural looking wigs.
-Once you’ve matched and gotten the right color, its all about the way you color your lace front wig.
+To spice things up, coloring your wig is another way to make it look very natural.
+Therefore, choosing the right color for your skin tone is the first step on how to make a lace front wig look natural.
+Once you’ve matched and gotten the right color, its all about the way you color it.
 It’s always best to color your bundles and frontal before you make a lace front wig but if already constructed, you can still successfully color it.

 Wear gloves while doing so and apply the color to the lace front wig while it is stably placed on a mannequin head to ensure no messes.
-Once you’ve gone through and applied the hair color to the lace front wig, simply take a wide-tooth comb and brush through the hair strands to make sure hair color is being distributed evenly.
+Once you’ve gone through and applied the hair color to it, simply take a wide-tooth comb and brush through the hair strands to make sure hair color is being distributed evenly.

 There you have it!
 A Natural Lace Front Look!